charizkyle/my_portfolio/README.md

 Welcome to my **Website Portfolio** — an interactive showcase of my programming works!

-Hi!
-I'm **Chariz Kyle A. Santos**, a 2nd-year Computer Engineering student with a designer’s eye — passionate about blending creativity with logic.
-I’m determined to learn how design and programming can work together to craft meaningful projects that not only innovate, but also inspire and create real impact in society.
+Hello!
+I’m **Chariz Kyle A. Santos**, a second-year Computer Engineering student with a keen eye for design and a passion for blending creativity with logic.
+I aim to explore how design and programming can work hand in hand to develop meaningful projects that innovate, inspire, and create a positive impact on society.

 ---